PRG-Mbox-Git/Profiles/Designer 4v.md

 >**Notes:**
 > * The Combined Effects for Mbox Designer v4.0's Layer fixtures include all effects listed below.
 > * The Output Master fixture is only able to use Effects 1 - 200
+> * Due to GitHub formatting scroll right for Mod.5

 |Value | Effect | Description | Mod.1 | Mod.2 | Modi.3 |  Mod.4 |  Mod.5 |
 ---|---|---|---|---|---|---|---